 Debt Covenants.
-We were in compliance with our debt covenants at January 31, 2017.
-A summary of the significant financial covenants that govern our revolving credit facility compared to our actual compliance status at January 31, 2017 is presented below:
+We were in compliance with our debt covenants, as amended, at January 31, 2018.
+A summary of the significant financial covenants that govern our revolving credit facility, as amended, compared to our actual compliance status at January 31, 2018 is presented below:

-Actual Required Minimum/ Maximum Interest Coverage Ratio must equal or exceed minimum 1.74:1.00 1.00:1.00 Leverage Ratio must not exceed maximum 2.53:1.00 4.00:1.00 ABS Excluded Leverage Ratio must not exceed maximum 1.27:1.00 2.00:1.00 Cash Recovery Percent must exceed stated amount 4.66% 4.25% Capital Expenditures, net, must not exceed maximum \$11.5 million \$75.0 million
+Required Minimum/ Actual Maximum Interest Coverage Ratio must equal or exceed minimum 3.29:1.00 1.25:1.00 Leverage Ratio must not exceed maximum 2.46:1.00 4.00:1.00 ABS Excluded Leverage Ratio must not exceed maximum 1.09:1.00 2.00:1.00 Cash Recovery Percent must exceed stated amount 4.80% 4.20% Capital Expenditures, net, must not exceed maximum \$9.8 million \$75.0 million

 All capitalized terms in the above table are defined by the revolving credit facility, as amended, and may or may not agree directly to the financial statement captions in this document.
 The covenants are calculated quarterly, except for the Cash Recovery Percent, which is calculated monthly on a trailing three-month basis, and Capital Expenditures, which is calculated for a period of four consecutive fiscal quarters, as of the end of each fiscal quarter.
-The revolving credit facility provides for 18 months subsequent to the closing of a securitization transaction in which the Cash Recovery Percent will be determined based on the portfolio of contracts subject to the (i) securitization facilities; and (ii) a lien under the revolving credit facility.